May 5th, 2012

 The blaring of the horn scares something in me causing a reaction of fear it seems and my gas pedal will take the brunt of it as I stomp down and put the pedal to the metal.

 I pull my van through the gates of the park.
 I make a quick left and begin to look for a parking spot.
-It wasn’t too hard to locate one.
-By the looks of it the playground isn’t too crowded.
-It’s a very nice park.
-It has to be or I must be pretty desperate to drive 50 miles just to go there.
+It was pretty easy to locate one.
+By the way, the playground is pretty open.
+It's a lovely park.
+It must be, or I must be desperate to drive 50 miles just to go there.
 I vote for desperate.

-The great thing about the play area is the entire circumferences has a fence around it.
+The great thing about the play area is that all the circumferences have a fence around them.
 Extending high above the swings and slides within the circumference is a blue mesh that shields the hot Florida sun from the children playing.
-It’s the perfect place to play for everyone but my kids who quickly get bored.
+It's the perfect place to play for everyone but my kids, who quickly get bored.

-I try to entertain my boys as much as I can while their at the park.
-It’s good and it’s bad.
+I entertain my boys as much as possible while at the park.
+It's good, and it's terrible.
 Good because they love it.
 Their laughter brings me joy.
-Bad because they expect it always.
+Destructive because they expect it always.
 I am so tired.
 My body feels drained of all the energy reserves it once had.

-My muscular exterior turning into a shell of its former self.
-I went from months of not having fast food like McDonald's and KFC, to having it everyday.
-I need my reserved energy but I am on adrenaline now.
-Its hard for me to keep up with them because I am so fatigued.
-My dog and pony show isn’t good enough for my boys and they are bored with the park.
+My muscular exterior turned into a shell of its former self.
+I went from months of not having fast food like McDonald's and KFC to having it every day.
+I need my reserved energy, but I am on adrenaline now.
+I struggle to keep up with them because I am fatigued.
+My dog and pony show needs to be better for my boys, who are bored with the park.
 They make the great escape through the closed gates before I can reach them.

 The park has a large playing area.
-The wide open field is large enough to fly kites or lay under the rays of the sun and have a picnic or play ball.
-It’s a weekday so the boys are running free like wild horses.
-I give chase but not too hard since there is really no place for them to go.
-As they reach the walking path they slow up and actually wait for dad to catch up.
+The wide-open field is large enough to fly kites, lay under the sun's rays, and have a picnic or play ball.
+It's a weekday, so the boys run freely like wild horses.
+I give chase but not too hard since there is nowhere for them to go.
+As they reach the walking path, they slowly wait for Dad to catch up.

 The pace turns to a slow walk.
-The boys are ahead of me enabling me to watch them.
-From a short distance It gives me a little peace to myself was we walk.
+The boys are ahead of me, enabling me to watch them.
+It gives me a little peace as we walk from a short distance.
 I reach for my iPhone and put on some music.
 Something to listen to as we do our leisurely stroll.

-The boys run and they stop to look at nature.
-I continue my pace far enough to observe them but close enough to catch them if the run off.
-I scroll through my music looking for something soothing to calm my thoughts.
+The boys run, and they stop to look at nature.
+I continue my pace far enough to observe them but close enough to catch them if they do not.
+I scroll through my music, looking for something soothing to calm my thoughts.
 We walk to the dead end of the park.
-The boys decided to stop and watch a squirrel as it approaches them suspecting they may have food.
+The boys decided to stop and watch a squirrel as it approached them, suspecting they may have food.

-This squirrel is clearly park broken or has been taking lessons from Yogi the Bear.
+This squirrel is park-broken, or the furry beast has been taking lessons from Yogi the Bear.

 I decide to stop my walk and sit under a pavilion to watch the boys and listen to my music blaring from the bottom speaker.
-It is so quite out, other then the voice of mother nature echoing off the tin roof of the rectangular pavilion I can hear the music clearly.
+It is so quiet out; other than the voice of Mother Nature echoing off the tin roof of the rectangular pavilion, I can hear the music clearly.

-The shuffle feature on the phone has been going from song to song but I would manually go forward to the next song from time to time if I didn’t find my inspiration.
-As I proceed to forward my sixth song I suddenly stop.
-There’s a pause.
-It’s the song I played for my wife at her funeral right before I was to do her eulogy.
+The shuffle feature on the phone has been going from song to song.
+Still, I would occasionally manually go forward to the next song if I needed help finding inspiration.
+As I proceeded to forward my sixth song, I suddenly stopped.
+There's a pause.
+It's the song I played for my wife at her funeral right before I was to do her eulogy.

 Misused, Mistakes